 The Inclusive Interviewing sessions were well received by participants who valued the combination of both theory and practice.
 The feedback from this program was outstanding:

-- 90% of participants said they learnt new approaches and insights in the key skills of interviewing.
+- 95% of participants said they clearly learnt new approaches and insights in the key skills of interviewing.

-- 73% of participants said gained new approaches and insights into the tools they can use to minimize unconscious bias in assessments.
+- 84% of participants said they clearly gained new approaches and insights into the tools they can use to minimize unconscious bias in assessments.

 - 100% of participants said they either mostly or clearly learnt new insights in all areas of inclusive interviewing.